tatablack/buster-selenium-runner/README.md

 It would be even better if you could run a single Buster server and capture different Grid nodes all at once (say, IE 9, Chrome, Firefox), and maybe even run more that one test suite in a single command.

 Can you guess what this project is about, now?
-I think you can.
+I think you can. :smirk:

 ## Setup and configuration
 Download the standalone grid jar.
 Start it once in a server role, once in a node role.